Minecraft Gamerules Guide - All Game Rules Explained

 | Compatibility | Java only |

 Beyond this limit of entities occupying the same space, creatures suffer progressive suffocation damage.
-Setting to 0 completely disables this mechanism, allowing unlimited stacking without consequences.
+Setting to 0 completely disables this mechanism, allowing unlimited stacking without consequence.

 /gamerule maxEntityCramming 0